hiperwalk/hiperwalk/docs/tutorial/index.rst

 Define a graph
 --------------

-n this step, we generate a line comprising 11 vertices.
+In this step, we generate a line comprising 11 vertices.
 The output is an object from the :class:`hiperwalk.Line` class.

 >>> N = 11